 DFCI Protocol ID: 13-319

 The investigators would like to see if women at increased risk for breast cancer are likely to tolerate SDG daily for 12 months without significant side effects or changes in their menstrual cycles.
-The investigators would also like to determine if Brevail® can reduce breast cancer pre-menopausal women.
+The investigators would also like to determine if Brevail® can reduce breast cell proliferation in pre-menopausal women.

 Dana-Farber Cancer Institute, Brigham and Women's Hospital